net-lisias-ksp/io_object_mu/Home.md

 `io_object_mu`: KSP `.mu` Transporter Blender Addon
 ==========

-`io_object_mu` is a blender Blender addon for importing and exporting (thus "transporting" KSP `.mu` files. `.mu` files are the model files KSP loads for its parts.
+`io_object_mu` is a Blender addon for importing and exporting (thus "transporting" KSP `.mu` files. `.mu` files are the model files KSP loads for its parts.
 KSP mods like Kerbal Konstructs use `.mu` files for buildings and other in-game objects.

 In addition to importing `.mu` files, `io_object_mu` can import KSP's `.craft` files, allowing the import of entire vessels.
 The main use for this is probably 3D-printing.